His & Hers

 This Mariah Carey-directed vehicle is semi-notorious for its unintentionally funny softly filtered close-ups of Carey’s face and the jaw-dropping product placements of Folgers Classic Roast Coffee.
 But beyond that, it is an above-average Hallmark Christmas romance.

 Dress designer and single mother Kristin Parson returns to her Ohio hometown right before Christmas after her boutique in Los Angeles fails.
 On her way out the door for the final time, she gives her framed first 5 dollars she ever made to a white-bearded beggar on the street.
 Ahem.
 Welcomed back to Silver Falls by her Aunt, played by the lovable Kathy Najimy, Lacey settles right in with her whiny and sulky-about-moving daughter, ably played by young Fina Strazza.
 Determined to win her daughter over to small-town life, Lacey sets about getting her talented daughter a place in the Christmas pageant.
 This is where Mariah Carey rears her almost always disembodied head to provide some conflict and trouble for Lacey to triumph over.
 Mariah is head of the PTA, in charge of the show, and hates Lacey for an undisclosed reason.
 And nope, auditions are closed.
 This is where the other lead, Brennan Elliot comes in.
 He is the music teacher who had a high school teenage crush on Lacey and gets her singer/dancer/ poet/ songwriter daughter into the show.
-Lacey and Brendan have great rapport and always work well together.
+Lacey and Brendan have a great rapport and always work well together.

 Everything is going along fine with Lacey saving the show with her talented costume making, her daughter settling into school and making friends with the help of a mysterious white-bearded janitor, ahem, and romance blossoming with the lovestruck Brennan.
 And then, one night, her former assistant shows up with the news that Lacey has been offered a job in L.A. designing her own line of clothes for a department store chain.
 I’ll leave it to your imagination as to how this all ends.
 Spoiler alert: Lacey vanquishes Mariah by killing her with kindness and her daughter steals the show with a surprisingly entertaining solo performance complete with backup singers a la Love Actually.
 Song by Mariah Carey.
 Oh weird.
 Love Actually’s tour de force climatic singing performance at the school pageant was a rendition of a song by Mariah Carey.
 Hmmm.

-Rating: 3 out of 5.
+Rating: 6.5 out of 10.

 The Perfect Pairing